What is a starting credit score?

 Starting credit scores in a nutshell

-As you start your credit journey, remember there are ways to start positive financial habits right away to help you continue building better scores.
-Once you start building credit, you can use Capital One’s guide to learn how to improve your credit scores.
-And if you’re considering applying for a credit card, check out these fair credit and building credit options.
+As you begin your credit journey, remember there are ways to start positive financial habits right away to help you continue building better scores.
+And if you’re considering applying for a credit card, compare Capital One credit cards or see if you’re pre-approved today.